Bondage and Beta Male Sexuality: Plot

-Ben Chang (Ken Jeong)—while at the function with Jeff, Britta, Ian, Shirley Bennett (Yvette Nicole Brown), and Annie Edison (Alison Brie)—walks through an unmarked door and performs an impromptu one-man show for an unknown audience.
-Afterward, a janitor tells him that 24 people were killed in the same room he just performed in, making Ben believe that his "audience" consisted of ghosts.
-The audience then says that the janitor is the real ghost; the suspense becomes too much for Ben, and he screams and runs.
-The next day, he tells the study group about what happened, and they say that they did not remember Ben being at the function, which leads Ben to think that he is a ghost.
+Chang (Ken Jeong)—while at the function with Jeff, Britta, Ian, Shirley (Yvette Nicole Brown), and Annie (Alison Brie)—walks through an unmarked door and performs an impromptu one-man show for an unknown audience.
+Afterward, a janitor tells him that 24 people were killed in the same room he just performed in, making Chang believe that his "audience" consisted of ghosts.
+The audience then says that the janitor is the real ghost; the suspense becomes too much for Chang, who screams and runs.
+The next day, he tells the study group about what happened, and they say that they did not remember Chang being at the function, which leads Chang to think that he is a ghost.
 Britta then encourages Ben to calm down, and he does.
 Suspenseful music builds up as the camera zooms in on an old-fashioned-looking black-and-white group photo featuring Chang—a reference to the climactic scene of The Shining.
 The caption of the photo is revealed, reading: "Old Timey Photo Club, 2014".

-In the credits scene, Ian asks the Dean (Jim Rash) for a restaurant recommendation, and they awkwardly try to figure out whether or not they will have lunch together.
+In the credits scene, dean Pelton (Jim Rash) is asked for a restaurant recommendation by Ian, who the dean manipulates not to go to his preferred restaurant by awkwardly avoiding the question and playing along with an emotional breakdown about Ian's neglectful father.